johnmcraig/johnmcraig.github.io/README.md

 ## My Portfolio website

-I'm John and this is my portfolio site created using Vue.js that is currently hosting/displaying my most recent projects.
+I'm John and this is my portfolio site created using Vue.js that is currently hosting and displaying my most recent projects.

 ## Development Environment

 This site was built with:

 - HTML5
 - CSS3
 - Bootstrap 4
 - Font Awesome 5.12